American Revolution: Surrender at Yorktown (1781)

-The end of the war
+End of the war

 Washington did not know if or when the British might reopen hostilities after Yorktown.
 They still had 26,000 troops occupying New York City, Charleston, and Savannah, together with a powerful fleet.
 The French army and navy departed, so the Americans were on their own in 1782–83.
 The American treasury was empty, and the unpaid soldiers were growing restive, almost to the point of mutiny or possible coup d'etat.
 Washington dispelled the unrest among officers of the Newburgh Conspiracy in 1783, and Congress subsequently created the promise of a five years bonus for all officers.

 Historians continue to debate whether the odds were long or short for American victory.
 John E. Ferling says that the odds were so long that the American victory was "almost a miracle".
 On the other hand, Joseph Ellis says that the odds favored the Americans, and asks whether there ever was any realistic chance for the British to win.
-He argues that this opportunity came only once, in the summer of 1776, and the British failed that test.
-Admiral Howe and his brother General Howe "missed several opportunities to destroy the Continental Army ....
+He argues that this opportunity came only once, in the summer of 1776, and Admiral Howe and his brother General Howe "missed several opportunities to destroy the Continental Army ....
 Chance, luck, and even the vagaries of the weather played crucial roles."
 Ellis's point is that the strategic and tactical decisions of the Howes were fatally flawed because they underestimated the challenges posed by the Patriots.
 Ellis concludes that, once the Howe brothers failed, the opportunity "would never come again" for a British victory.

 Support for the conflict had never been strong in Britain, where many sympathized with the Americans, but now it reached a new low.
 King George wanted to fight on, but his supporters lost control of Parliament and they launched no further offensives in America on the eastern seaboard.
-However, the British continued formal and informal assistance to Indian tribes making war on US citizens over the next three decades, which contributed to a "Second American Revolution" in the War of 1812.
-In that war against Britain, the US permanently established its territory and its citizenship independent of the British Empire.